mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 2. Run **createSeqFlowsOnlyFromTemplates.flow** from from the Shared Objects ScriptsforTemplates folder.
 The flow has two [Inner Flows](/articles/19_Broadway/22_broadway_flow_inner_flows.md) that first create a Broadway flow for each sequence and then creates an Actor out of each flow.

    Note that this flow should run once per TDM implementation and not per each LU because the sequences are used across several LUs of TDM project.
+   The sequences' flows and Actors are created under the **Shared Objects** to enable using a sequence Actor by several LUs.

 3. Edit each Load flow of the TDM project by adding a newly created sequence Actor to the Transformation Stage.
 For example,edit **load_PAYMENT.flow** by adding the sequence to the **Transformation** Stage and connecting its input and output arguments to the relevant columns.